-6669 The Craft of Judging (2) Beck, Canan, H. Greene, Iscoe, R. Smith Current issues in judicial ethics, judicial administration, and the trial and appellate process.
-Topics include standard of review, statutory interpretation, the role of precedent, and judicial activism.
+6669 The Craft of Judging (2) Beck, Canan, H. Greene, Iscoe Current issues in judicial ethics, judicial administration, and the trial and appellate process.
+Topics include standard of review, statutory interpretation, the role of precedent, ethical issues and judicial activism.
 This course is corequisite for students enrolled in Law 6668 in a judicial placement, as determined by the assistant dean for field placement.
-Students not concurrently enrolled in Law 6668 may take this course only with the permission of the instructor and the assistant dean for field placement.
+Students not concurrently enrolled in Law 6668 may enroll in an on-campus section of this course only with the permission of the instructor and the assistant dean for field placement.
 Enrollment is limited.
 This course is graded on a letter-grade basis.
-(Research paper)
+(Research paper) (E-This is a co-requisite course and will qualify as an experiential "E" course, when paired with a field placement (Law 6668))